Wotcnt/Polyrifringence-Engine/README.md

 ————————————————————————————————————————————————————————

-Polyrifringence =
+- Polyrifringence =
 Recursive Birefringence + feedback-coherent restoration.
-A GPU-accelerated recursive interferometer matching classical optics to within <1% residual error.
+- A GPU-accelerated recursive interferometer matching classical optics to within <1% residual error.

 ———————————🜎

-Polyrifringence: a recursive optics engine where light learns from its own refraction.
+- Polyrifringence: a recursive optics engine where light learns from its own refraction.
-A bridge between geometry and optics;
+- A bridge between geometry and optics;
 that most people only talk about metaphorically.

 ———————————🜎

-A multi-axis, recursive birefringence in coupled optical paths, with feedback-driven restoration of coherence, parallelism (Euclid-5), and topological closure (Möbius-
+- A multi-axis, recursive birefringence in coupled optical paths
-     like Γ ≈ π).
+- with feedback-driven restoration of coherence, parallelism (Euclid-5), and topological closure (Möbius-like Γ ≈ π).

 ———————————🜎

-Euclids-5th becomes a diagnostic, not a slogan:
+- Euclids-5th becomes a diagnostic, not a slogan:
- “Are parallel beams still parallel after recursion?”;
+- “Are parallel beams still parallel after recursion?"
-the simulator shows how feedback restores that parallelism.
+- the simulator shows how feedback restores that parallelism.

-Pancharatnam-Berry phase, dispersion, birefringence, feedback, and unitarity all within one recursive framework.
+- Pancharatnam-Berry phase, dispersion, birefringence, feedback, and unitarity all within one recursive framework.